 Believe it or not, I love being disconnected from the world.
 Vacations where I don’t have my phone or my data plan doesn’t work are my favorite.
 Everyone is so attached to their phones nowadays (including me!) that I really enjoy being away from it for a few days.
 If you’re learning English, there’s a whole bunch (a lot!) of cell phone English that comes with the modern, connected world.

 As always, Bespeaking is stepping in (coming) to help you learn some of the finer points of the English language.
-This week, we’re focusing on vocabulary and phrases that go hand in hand (together) with cell phones so you’ll never be stuck (stopped) for a word again.
+This week, we’re focusing on cell phone English vocabulary and phrases that go hand in hand (together) with phones so you’ll never be stuck (stopped) for a word again.

 Charge a phone (with “the charger”- see below!)